kirillzhosul/django-stripe/README.md

 ## Technologies.

-- Python / Django (No DRF cause main goal is not to make API) / Gunicorn
+- Python / Django (No DRF cause main goal is not to make API) / Gunicorn (with Uvicorn)
-- Sentry API (Under test mode)
+- Stripe API (Under test mode)
 - Docker / Docker-Compose (Requirements of the test tasks)
 - PostgreSQL (with PgBouncer) / Django ORM (Inside Docker)
 - GitHub Workflows (CI/CD, Should be implemented later)